 At Just Cats we work with you to develop a balanced nutritional diet for your cat.

-It is especially important that kittens/young cats be offered some of both as they develop food aversions at a young age.
-They should be exposed to both types so if medically needed a canned only or dry only diet is possible down the road.
+However, it is especially important that kittens and young cats are offered some of both – wet and dry food – as they develop food aversions at a young age (just like us).
+Our experience tells us it’s important to expose your cat to both types of food, so if medically needed, a canned only or dry only diet is possible down the road.

 3. Increased water in the canned food decreases amount of urinary crystal formation.

 4. Better blood sugar regulation- canned food can decrease or completely eliminate insulin requirements in cats.

 5. There is no scientific evidence that dry food is better for teeth.

 1. Can help to increase weight in underweight cats.

 2. Helps cats with soft stools or diarrhea.

 Your cat is unique.
 Just like every human’s food consumption is different, every cat’s food needs are different as well.
 Ask your veterinarian at Just Cats about any food questions or concerns you may have.